DrMarkusVoss/pumla/test/examples/C4example/pumlaC4Example.md

 (`PUMLAPutAllRelations`), as there were no relations defined that I don't want to see on the diagram.

-After that, just the CheatSheet were added and a C4 layout call (taken over from the original C4-PlantUML example) is there.
+After that, just the CheatSheet was added and a C4 layout call (taken over from the original C4-PlantUML example) is there.